christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

 > P. 12: footnote 1 close to the bottom: which note does this refer to?

-- Very sorry, this footnote should have been for a description of the search terms/data gathering process.
+- Very sorry, this footnote should have been a description of the search terms/data gathering process for the legislative violence data set.
 This was mistakenly left out of the original submission due to a LaTeX issues.
-I have reentered it an updated and expanded discussion of this information to the Online Appendix.
+I have reentered the information the note should have included in an updated and expanded section in the Online Appendix.

 > P. 13: please name all six countries making up 60% of events.

-- I have completed the full list of seven countries (in the updated data set) with 4 or more incidents that make up about 60% of the cases.
+- I have completed the full list of seven countries (in the updated data set) with 4 or more incidents that also make up about 60% of the cases.

 > P. 18: Models A4..A8 are, in my view superfluous and can be moved to the online appendix and mentioned only briefly in a footnote.

 - I have moved these models to the Online Appendix (Table II).

-- I also moved the discussion of the variables in these models to the Online Appendix (pages 2-6).
+- I also moved the discussion of the variables in these models to the Online Appendix (pages 2, 3-6).

 > P. 18: please consider adding past armed conflict as a control.